PelionIoT/snap-pelion-edge/docs/kaas.md

    016f324f1753162e4903427d03c00000   Ready     <none>   7d7h
    ```

-   You should see some output like this showing your gateways.
-Gateways that are running should be `Ready`.
+   Output like this will show your gateways.
+Gateways that are running are `Ready`.

 ## Deploying a pod